-This Agreement is entered into on June 24, 2003.
-This Agreement shall become effective on July 1, 2003 and will remain in effect until June 30, 2006, except as follows:
+This Agreement is entered into on October 16, 2006.
+This Agreement shall become effective on July 1, 2006 and will remain in effect until June 30, 2008, except as follows:

-- 1. Pursuant to reopener negotiations which may occur in 2004-2005 over Article 9 and/or 2005-2006 under Articles 7 and 9. - 2.
+- 1. Pursuant to reopener negotiations which shall occur over Article 7 Wages and Article 9 Health and Welfare Benefits for the 2007-2008 fiscal year. - 2.
 Pursuant to modifications agreed to through the Contract Administration Committee as set forth in Article 26.